$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Introduction

-Bayesian games (\citet{zamir2020bayesian}) model these incomplete information encounters and are used to model several social interactions.
-Formally, in a Bayesian game, the agents do not have full information about the environment.
-This uncertainty may concern the state of the world (``Is there milk in the refrigerator?''), the intentions of other agents (``Friend or Foe?'') (\citet{littman2001friend}) or another's modus operandi (``how will Joe react to me doing this?'').
-Beliefs about these unknown variables govern the agents' decision-making and are updated in a Bayesian manner, in a way similar to single-agent POMDP.
+This is conceptually the mechanism governing the standard Nash equilibrium (NE).
+However, NE requires common knowledge (implying an arbitrarily deep level of nested knowledge) of the world and of others' behaviour \citep{chwe2013rational}.
+This assumption is easily revoked in multiple social interactions, where agents typically hold private and public information.
+Bayesian games \citep{zamir2020bayesian} model incomplete information encounters and are used to model social interaction.
+Formally, in a Bayesian game, agents do not have full information about the environment.
+This uncertainty may concern the state of the world (``Is there milk in the refrigerator?''), the intentions of other agents (``Friend or Foe?'') \citep{littman2001friend} or another's modus operandi (``how will Joe react to me doing this?'').
+Beliefs about unknown variables govern an agents' decision-making and are updated in a Bayesian manner, in a way similar to a single-agent POMDP.
 These beliefs may include beliefs about other agents' beliefs---a distribution over distributions \citep{da2024distributed}.
 Furthermore, agents can form beliefs about these recursive beliefs, i.e., a distribution over the distribution of distributions.
+This recursive reasoning is known as Theory-of-Mind (ToM).
+ToM is the ability to ascribe intentionality to others.
+This trait is considered one of the hallmarks of human cognition \citep{premack_does_1978}, and has been suggested to be vital to complex human behaviour, from effective communication \citep{goodman_pragmatic_2016, frank_predicting_2012} to deception \citep{alon2023dis, sarkadi_modelling_2019}.
+Due to the pivotal role ToM plays in the human capacity to interact socially, it has elicited interest from the AI community \citep{cuzzolin2020knowing, wang2021towards}.
+The IPOMDP framework \citep{gmytrasiewicz_framework_2005} combines ToM and POMDP, allowing us to model and solve these recursive beliefs models as a POMDP.
+While other models formalise recursive ToM (DoM), such as CHASE \citep{buergi_neural_2024}, hypergames \citep{bennett_hypergames_1980} or the aforementioned RSA model \citep{goodman_pragmatic_2016}, the IPOMDP generalises each of these frameworks into a flexible process that can be adapted to several social contexts.
+Naturally, while the principles presented in this work may be incorporated into any existing DoM model, we opted for the IPOMDP for its generality and wide use \citep{rusch_theory_2020,hula_model_2018,alon2023between}.
+In this model, an agent's \emph{type} \citep{harsanyi_games,westby_collective_2022}, $\theta_\mu$, is a combination of the agent's \emph{persona} (utility function, sensor capacity, etc.), denoted by $\psi_\mu$, and the agent's \emph{beliefs} about the world $b_\mu(\cdot)$: $\theta_\mu = \langle \psi_\mu, b_\mu(\cdot)\rangle$.
+It is assumed that agents are fully Bayesian, meaning that their uncertainty is epistemic and can be reduced to correctly identify the \emph{type} of agents with a lower DoM.
+Misplaced beliefs may only result from deceptive behaviour as explained in the following sections, and not from misplaced priors or insufficient support.